Neuroscience Institute Visiting Scholar Program

 Appointment of a visiting scholar is at the discretion of the Neuroscience Institute and is subject to the following requirements:

 - Application.
-Visiting scholars must submit a complete application and receive a letter of invitation in order to begin their appointment as a visiting scholar.
+Visiting scholars must submit a complete application and receive a letter of invitation from Virginia Mason six months prior to their intended start date.

 - Sponsor.
 Each visiting scholar be sponsored by a Virginia Mason Neuroscience Institute provider who has expertise consistent with areas of interest identified by the visiting scholar.
 Applicants identify and confirm sponsorship prior to application.
 Acceptance as a visiting scholar is subject to the provider's availability during the requested time frame.